 Nati Frinj Biennale respectfully acknowledges the Traditional Owners of the Land upon which we are located, the people of the Wotjobaluk, Jaadwa, Jadawadjali, Jupagulk and Wergaia.
 We pay our respect to Elders past, present and emerging.

-With a longer lead time, we’ll be planning a Frinj that will ensure many layers of local community engagement and offer opportunities to experiment and play.
-We’ll also be developing some new initiatives that will encourage greater visibility, accessibility and collaboration.
-We hope this will make the Frinj that we know and love be even more responsive to our community’s interests, in line with the ACT Natimuk Strategic Plan.
+We’re planning a Frinj that will ensure many layers of local community engagement and offer opportunities to experiment and play.
+We’re also developing some new initiatives that will encourage greater visibility, accessibility and collaboration.
+We hope this will make the Frinj, that we know and love, even more responsive to our community’s interests, in line with the ACT Natimuk Strategic Plan.

 In 2024, Alison would love to hear any ideas you may have.
 For Frinj community meeting dates, Expressions of Interest (EOI), opportunities to participate in projects, and other ways you can get involved, go to FB and here on the website under the Get Involved tab.